GruposInternet/gi-jsonrpc/README.md

 # GI - JSON Rpc Client

-JSON Rpc Client library for Javascript
+JSON Rpc Client library for Javascript.

 See: http://json-rpc.org/

 You can use Zend_Json_Server as server for your classes: http://framework.zend.com/manual/current/en/modules/zend.json.server.html